 Excited or not, finishing the LoTR trilogy might be a bit of an unnecessary stretch in one weekend.
 Especially if you haven’t read for a long time and you don’t have a certain reading speed.
 The more unrealistic goals you have, the more likely you are to abandon them.

-When people realize they’re working towards something bigger than they previously thought, there is this tendency to go back to one’s comfort zone.
+When people realize they’re working toward something bigger than they previously thought, there is this tendency to go back to one’s comfort zone.

 However, setting a doable goal (reading one chapter per day, for example) will make your daily habit easier to achieve, thus making progress every month.

 Smashing your goals in silence is one way to get motivation for your reading journey.

 But sometimes, having someone to talk to about the books can make your goals easier to achieve.
 Take movies for example.
 It’s nice to watch them by yourself, but having someone to talk to about some scenes or characters is far more enjoyable.
 It’s the same with books.